 “How can that be?”
 I asked.
 “I might believe some coincidences, but that seems pretty big to me.”

 Connor sighed.
 “Jim Marks is a Brüder from der Widerstand.
 He’s very old and very wise.
-It’s been his goal since he left the Brüder’s version of their military to assist our cause, any way he can.”
+It’s been his goal since he arrived from his world to assist our cause, any way he can.”

 The relationships began to make sense with this reveal.
 Now I understood how Jim Marks would help Connor.
 “So what do we do now?”
 I asked.
 “We can’t just wait around for Jim to answer the phone, or whatever you call that thing.”